RAF Bentley Priory: Royal Observer Corps

 Observer Corps aircraft spotter in central London in World War II, stood on a Fleet Street rooftop with St Paul's Cathedral in the background.

 The Observer Corps moved to RAF Bentley Priory from its original location at RAF Uxbridge, along with Dowding and Fighter Command, in July 1936 and remained at the Priory until it was stood down in December 1995.
 The Observer Corps was one of the cornerstones of Lord Dowding's air defence system and he said later in his despatch following the conclusion of the Battle of Britain:

-"It is important to note that at this time they (the Observer Corps) constituted the whole means of tracking enemy raids once they had crossed the coastline.
+"at this time they (the Observer Corps) constituted the whole means of tracking enemy raids once they had crossed the coastline.
 Their work throughout was quite invaluable.
 Without it the air-raid warning systems could not have been operated and inland interceptions would rarely have been made."

 ROC Banner is marched into St Clement Danes church, London for laying up on 29 September 1991.

 When the Corps' first Commandant Edward Masterman stood down in April 1936, Alfred Warrington-Morris replaced him and took control of the Observer Corps in the important period immediately prior to the Second World War.
 He oversaw the move of HQ Observer Corps to Bentley Priory and the Corps' adoption by RAF Fighter Command.
 He also controlled the Corps during the memorable events of the Battle of Britain and was still at the helm when the Observer Corps was granted the title Royal to become the Royal Observer Corps and became a uniformed branch of the RAF in April 1941.
 Warrington-Morris was Mentioned in dispatches in July 1940.

 Initially the Observer Corps' presence at Bentley Priory included not only the small headquarters' staff of a dozen officers and support staff but also around sixty spare time observers who filled essential plotting tasks in the Bentley Priory operations rooms.
 In 1955 the observers relocated to a new dedicated ROC operations centre in nearby Watford.

 The Royal Observer Corps was stood down on 30 September 1991 and, in 1992, a Royal Observer Corps stained glass window to mark the 50th anniversary of the Battle of Britain, was installed in the officers' mess at RAF Bentley Priory.
 The original Royal Banner, presented in 1966, was laid up at St Clement Danes Church in the Strand in 1991.
 A new banner, presented by Elizabeth II at Bentley Priory in July 1991, was laid up at the Rotunda at the RAF College Cranwell in Lincolnshire.